 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].

 AC Anechoic Chamber

+BHHL Beside Head and Hand Left Side (Head and Hand Phantom)

+BHHR Beside Head and Hand Right Side (Head and Hand Phantom)

 DUT Device Under Test